abhiganga/cse15l-lab-reports/lab-report-3-week-5.md

 technical/government/Media/Avoids_Budget_Cut.txt
 technical/government/Media/agency_expands.txt
 ```
-Here, I used the -iname option and searched "A*" and as a result, all the .txt files starting with upper and lower case "A" got displayed.
-The -iname, relative to the -name opttion is very useful in this case because all the files starting with "a" or "A" were displayed with one command wheras if I used the -name option, I would have to call the find command twice.
+Here, I used the ```-iname``` option and searched ```"A*"``` and as a result, all the .txt files starting with upper and lower case "A" got displayed.
+The ```-iname```, relative to the ```-name``` option is very useful in this case because all the files starting with "a" or "A" were displayed with one command whereas if I used the ```-name``` option, I would have to call the find command twice.

 ## Option 2: -mmin

-The next option I will be discussing is -mmin option.
+The next option I will be discussing is ```-mmin``` option.
 This option is useful because it displays what files were modified X number of minutes ago.
 This is useful when you are working with many files(like we are dong in docsearch) and want to see what files were modified when.

 Example 1:
 ```